 Gastric Emptying Study

-A gastric emptying study is performed to determine the amount of time required for your stomach to empty after a meal.
-The study can be helpful in detecting causes of unexplained nausea, vomiting and bloating or weight loss.
+A gastric emptying study uses a radioactive material (tracer) to determine the amount of time required for your stomach to empty after a meal.
+Your provider may order this study to detect causes of unexplained nausea, esophageal reflux, vomiting, bloating or weight loss.

 Before Your Procedure

-• Tell your physician if you are pregnant or nursing.
+• Inform your doctor if you could be pregnant or are nursing

-• You should not eat or drink anything for 6 hours prior to your study.
+• Do not eat or drink 6 hours before your appointment.

 During Your Procedure